Epidemiology and Infectious Disease

 Program activities include:

-• Investigating reports of acute diseases and outbreaks and recommending appropriate prevention, control, and/or treatment measures
+• Recommend appropriate prevention, control, and/or treatment measures

-• Conducting data analyses and disseminating information from surveillance systems
+• Conduct data analyses and disseminate information from surveillance systems

 Disease Reporting

 All Georgia physicians, laboratories, and other health care providers are required by law (OCGA 31-12-2) to report patients with the conditions listed under Notifiable Disease Reporting Requirements.
-Both laboratory confirmed and clinical diagnoses are reportable within the specified time interval.

 To report a disease or outbreak: